-The City of Cusco, overflows with many other attractions which is alone enough to attract visitors.
+The Imperial city of Cusco, overflows with many other attractions which is alone enough to attract visitors.
 The main square, Huacaypata, the artisans of San Blas, the Convent of Santo Domingo which is built on top of the Temple of the Sun or Korikancha and the palaces of the Inca and his court are just some of the of archaeological wonders Cusco offers.

 Cusco is a magical city a place of mythical beliefs where ancient pageants flow in the tune to booming brass bands a dizzying excitement with all its bustling nightlife.
 Rich in cultural heritage, is never more real and visceral than when you are immersed in the swirling madness of a festival.
 History is potent here with no better way to experience it.